niharraju4/Large_Language_models_Compute/README.md

 1. Define LLMs
    -LLMs are subset of DL </br>
    -LLMs and generative AI intersect, and they are both a part of deep learning </br>
-   -This is a type of artificial intelligence that can produce new content - including text, images, audio, and synthetic data
+   -This is a type of artificial intelligence that can produce new content - including text, images, audio,</br>
+     and synthetic data
    -Large Language Models refer to large, general-purpose language models </br>
     that can be pre-trained and then fine-tuned for specific purposes.